Last fact-checked: 20 February 2020

 • Valley International Airport, Harlingen, USA: 32 miles (52 km), 46 mins• Reynosa: 57 miles (93 km), 1 hr 11 mins• Monterrey: 190 miles (301 km), 3 hr 18 mins• Nuevo Leon: 217 miles (350 km), 4 hr 20 mins• San Antonio, Texas: 281 miles (453 km), 4 hrs

-It’s easy to book an appointment for a quality-checked dentist in Matamoras with Dental Departures – book online; call our toll-free phone number; use our online chat facility or send us an email.
+It’s easy to book an appointment for a quality-checked dentist in Matamoras with Dental Departures–you can book your appointment online any time of the day or night, at no charge to you.
+Or call our toll-free phone number; use our online chat facility or send us an email.
 For affordable dental with well-qualified dentists make sure you choose a reliable dentist at the guaranteed best prices by choosing your dentist with us.

 (Image by Dad8282)